Welcome to milwaukee zine festival!

 Can’t wait for MZF 2020?
 Either can we!
 We’re already planning for it even though it won’t be until spring.
-Follow our Facebook Page for the most recent news but keep this timeline in mind:
+Follow us on FB or IG for the most recent news but keep this timeline in mind:

-Now: consider donating some zines to help us fundraise this season!
+Now: Donate some zines to help us fundraise!)